ibm-cloud-docs/key-protect/settings-network-policy.md

 1. [Retrieve your authentication credentials to work with the API](/docs/key-protect?topic=key-protect-set-up-api).

-    To change a network access policy, you must be assigned a _Manager_ access policy for your service instance.
+    To change a network access policy, you must be assigned a _Manager_ access policy for your {{site.data.keyword.keymanagementserviceshort}} instance.
 To learn how IAM (identity and access management) roles map to {{site.data.keyword.keymanagementserviceshort}}
     service actions, check out
     [Service access roles](/docs/key-protect?topic=key-protect-manage-access#service-access-roles).
     {: note}

-2. Enable a network access policy for your service instance by running the following cURL command.
+2. Enable a network access policy for your {{site.data.keyword.keymanagementserviceshort}} instance by running the following cURL command.

     ```cURL